edumco/python-pipeline-example/README.md

 ### Pytest configuration 💻

-?????????????
-The PyTest configuration only set the behavio used by Pytest as an classic version of Junit
+The PyTest configuration is used to define the root folder for the tests and to add options to PyTest.
+In this example it is used to disable a warning message when used with JUnit.

 ### Requirements file 📃